erossi2/AnalisiDati_aa2025-26/ConfidenceLimits/README.md

-In this section a selection of simple applications on the evaluation of Confidence intervals and Limits can be found
+In this section a selection of simple applications on the evaluation of Confidence Intervals and Limits can be found